Hall induction for cotangent representations and wheel conditions: Wheel conditions

 \subsection{KHA of a one-loop quiver}

 Our main source of inspiration was the paper \cite{Z} of Y.~Zhao who studied the image of a $K$-theoretic Hall algebra(KHA) of surfaces to a shuffle algebra.
-In particular, for $\mbA^2$ he considered the stack of torsion coherent sheaves on $\mbA^2$ supported at origin
+In particular, for $\mbA^2$ he considered the stack of 0-dimensional(hence of finite length) coherent sheaves on $\mbA^2$

 where the component $\mathrm{Coh}_n(\mbA^2)$ of length $n\geq 1$ sheaves is isomorphic to the stack of pairs

 of $n \times n$ commuting matrices, up to simultaneous conjugation